Ploxyna/PloxynaJS/README.md

 # project-ploxyna

-A micro javascript game framework specifically for js13kgames
+A modular micro game framework in javascript